Saturday, September 27, 2025

 God’s promise to Jonadab never to a lack a man to stand before Him brings to my mind His promise to another man named Phinehas.

-In the days of Moses, some Israelite men began to have immoral relationships with Moabite women and to sacrifice to their gods.
-This wickedness aroused God’s anger.
-A plague broke out.
-Amidst the mayhem, Zimri and Cozbi openly defied God.
-Zimri was a leader’s son from the tribe of Simeon.
-Cozbi was the daughter of leader from Midian – a Moabitess.
-They went into a tent together in full view of everyone.
-When Phinehas saw it, he took a javelin, entered the tent and thrust it through both their bodies.
+In Numbers 25:1-15, Israelite men joined themselves to Moabite women and sacrificed to their gods.
+A plague ensued.
+One couple openly defied God.
+They were children of leaders.
+Phinehas took a javelin and killed them.
 The plague stopped, but not before 24,000 people died.
-The Lord’s word for Phinehas via Moses was, “Phinehas... has turned back My wrath from the children of Israel, because he was zealous with My zeal among them, so that I did not consume the children of Israel in My zeal.”
-“Behold, I give to him My covenant of peace; and it shall be to him and his descendants after him a covenant of an everlasting priesthood, because he was zealous for his God, and made atonement for the children of Israel.”
-(Numbers 25:1-15)
+The Lord’s word to Phinehas was, “Behold, I give to him My covenant of peace; and it shall be to him and his descendants after him a covenant of an everlasting priesthood, because he was zealous for his God, and made atonement for the children of Israel.”

 As to the consumption of alcohol.
-I like that the Recabites enjoyed freedom FROM liquor.
+I like that the Recabites enjoyed freedom FROM liquor, but the main point God is making in Jeremiah 35 is that His people are to be covenant keepers.

-When Jesus walked among us, He made a new covenant with His disciples and by extension with us who believe in Him.
-In Matthew 26:26-28, He said, “Take, eat; this [bread] is My body.”
-Then He took the cup, and gave thanks, and gave it to them, saying, “Drink from it, all of you.
-For this is My blood of the new covenant, which is shed for many for the remission of sins.”
+“As they were eating, Jesus took bread, blessed and broke it, and gave it to the disciples and said, ‘Take, eat; this is My body.’
+Then He took the cup, and gave thanks, and gave it to them, saying, ‘Drink from it, all of you.
+For this is My blood of the new covenant, which is shed for many for the remission of sins.
+But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom.”

 Praise God that this new covenant focuses on what Jesus did for us.
 Praise God that this new covenant emphasizes faith in His shed blood for the forgiveness of our sins.
-Glory to God that this new covenant is about partaking of God and having Him live within us.
+Glory to God!

 [1] Dr. Phillip Graham Ryken, Jeremiah and Lamentations from Sorrow to Hope, Crossway Books, Wheaton, IL, © 2001, p.
 536-537 (See also 1 King 19:18; 2 Kings 10:15-17)